RevanHUB/30-Days-Of-React/readMe.md

 </details>

-# The challengedes are inside  solutions/ folder.
+# The challenges are inside solutions/ folder.